fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 While serve is a <i>valid</i> option we can do better.
 A good goal is to create Docker images so that they do not contain anything irrelevant.
 With a minimal number of dependencies, images are less likely to break or become vulnerable over time.

-[Multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) are designed for splitting the build process into many separate stages, where it is possible to limit what parts of the image files are moved between the stages.
+[Multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) are designed to split the build process into many separate stages, where it is possible to limit what parts of the image files are moved between the stages.
 That opens possibilities for limiting the size of the image since not all by-products of the build are necessary for the resulting image.
 Smaller images are faster to upload and download and they help reduce the number of vulnerabilities your software may have.

 With multi-stage builds, a tried and true solution like [Nginx](https://en.wikipedia.org/wiki/Nginx) can be used to serve static files without a lot of headaches.
 The Docker Hub [page for Nginx](https://hub.docker.com/_/nginx) tells us the required info to open the ports and "Hosting some simple static content".